soufbero/KarateTestingPOC/README.md

 #### Testing Options:
 When running a test, the following options are available:
 * **-Denv**: can be either **dev** or **qa**
-* **-Dapps**: tester can choose which applications to test in a comma separated list
+* **-Dapps**: tester can choose which applications to test in a comma separated list.
 * **-Dsmoke**: can be either **true** or **false**.
 When true, **Smoke.feature** test file is run fist successfully before actual applications testings starts.
 * **-Ddb**: can be either **true** or **false**.
 Toggle validating DB integration.